SEKO Logistics Launches New Aerospace and Aviation Industry Vertical

-Within the SEKO Logistics network of over 120 offices in 40 countries, there are now Aerospace and Aviation centers of excellence in Europe, the Americas and Asia Pacific, including its newest branch at Farnborough Airport in the UK, the home of UK aerospace.
+Within the SEKO Logistics network of over 120 offices in 40 countries, there are now Aerospace and Aviation centres of excellence in Europe, the Americas and Asia Pacific, including its newest branch at Farnborough Airport in the UK, the home of UK aerospace.
 Other locations already include France, Denmark, the Netherlands, Turkey and South Korea and these will ultimately be joined by SEKO Aerospace & Aviation specialists in other leading markets for the industry such as Singapore, China, India, Brazil and Ireland.

-As well as general air and ocean freight services, SEKO offers project logistics and air charter services.
+As well as general air freight forwarding and ocean freight services, SEKO offers project logistics and air charter services.
 However, its biggest asset is its technology, according to Bryan Lowrie, such as SEKO WMS which incorporates and streamlines production and sustainment environments based on the unique requirements of the aerospace community.
 Management of supply chain cost reductions down to the piece level has proven to be a valuable commodity to SEKO’s customers.

 He said: “Customers need to be able to see the status of parts and components and have visibility of all shipments in transit from the time of pick-up to being tendered and routed and ultimately arriving at the assembly or sub-assembly point.
 A lot of logistics companies talk about it but we deploy technology solutions that truly drive cost out of our customers’ supply chains.
 This includes helping the customer view their supply chain in a much different manner.
 It’s no longer about saving pennies per kg, but guiding the customer in making better logistics decisions that avoid the problem of excess inventory or the deferment of VAT in the EU.
 Combining this proven capability with a competent and operationally sound global team of professional logisticians is what separates SEKO Aerospace and Aviation from our competition.”